DevOps Tools Report 2020

 Without a Git GUI, enterprises struggle to standardize and scale Git across all their development teams.
 The continued growth of the GitKraken Git GUI speaks to the significance of why the GUI approach is integral to achieving a successful DevOps workflow with Git.

-Voted #1 developer tool four years in a row, the GitKraken Git GUI is the flagship product in the GitKraken suite of tools built by Axosoft.
+Voted #1 developer tool four years in a row, the GitKraken Git GUI is the flagship product in the GitKraken suite of tools.
 It allows developers to visualize the history of their Git repositories in a colorful graph, and it simplifies complicated Git commands into drag-and-drop actions.
 With a built-in merge conflict editor, interactive rebase mode, built-in code editor, integrations, and more, GitKraken streamlines the Git workflow for experienced developers and reduces the steep learning curve for those who are new to Git.

 GitKraken stands out from other clients because it’s one of the few GUIs available on Linux, Mac, and Windows—unlike GitHub Desktop and Sourcetree, which do not support Linux.
 It plays a key role in the DevOps workflow by tightly connecting the various Code tools: Git client, hosting service and IDE (it has the Monaco code editor from VS Code built-in).